robertovz/mevn-blog/README.md

 ## Technologies
 This project uses:

-Mysql NoSQL database.
+- Mysql NoSQL database

-Express For an HTTP Server
+- Express for an HTTP Server

-VueJS For Views, with the Vuetify Material Design Framework
+- VueJS for Views, with the Vuetify Material Design Framework

-Node For a JavaScript runtime
+- Node for a JavaScript runtime

 ## Installation